POST /openai/v1/chat/completions

 • role (required): The role of the message sender in an OpenAI message (assistant, system, tool, or user).

 • content (required for user and system messages and optional for assistant and tool messages): The content of the message.
-Depending on the TensorZero function being called, the content must be either a string or an array of length 1 that wraps a JSON object that complies with the appropriate schema for the function and message type.
-The array is required in order for the OpenAI python client to pass structured data to the gateway.
+The content must be either a string or an array of content blocks (see below).

 • tool_calls (optional for assistant messages, otherwise disallowed): A list of tool calls.
 Each tool call is an object with the following fields: